-Wynn added: “The army of clinicians and scientists at the University of Iowa’s Institute for Vision Research has uncovered many of the secrets of the genome and are now on the cusp of applying them in the clinic.
-I never dreamed that I would witness such breakthroughs in my lifetime but the breakthroughs are now at hand.”
+Wynn added: “The army of clinicians and scientists at the UI’s Institute for Vision Research has uncovered many of the secrets of the genome and are now on the cusp of applying them in the clinic.
+I never dreamed that I would witness such breakthroughs in my lifetime, but the breakthroughs are now at hand.”

 “Philanthropic support is very important to all aspects of academic medicine, but it is absolutely essential for developing treatments for ‘orphan’ disorders that occur in a few hundred people or less in the entire country,” said Dr. Edwin Stone, the Seamans-Hauser Chair of Molecular Ophthalmology and director of the Institute for Vision Research.
 “Mr. Wynn’s generous gift will also help us maintain the very valuable collaborative relationships we have developed with other vision scientists around the world.”

 “As a public research university working to solve some of society’s greatest health and medical challenges, private support is critical to our success,” said Sally Mason, president of the University of Iowa.
 “This inspirational gift from Stephen Wynn will help accelerate the institute’s vision to eradicate blindness, and provide hope and treatments for those suffering from eye diseases today.”

 “My support is given on behalf of the millions of people worldwide who awaken every day to a dark world.
 I am convinced that through people like my colleague Steven Dezii and scientists like Ed Stone and Budd Tucker, we can find the light again.
 None of us will rest until the lights are back on for everyone,” Wynn said.